 The fake ticket problem

-Whenever a big event is on the horizon, whether it’s a gig by a popular act or a sporting event, you can guarantee that scammers will be rubbing their hands with glee at the potential to make a few quid.
+Whenever a big event is on the horizon, whether it’s a popular gig or a sporting event, you can guarantee scammers will be rubbing their hands with glee at the potential to make a few quid.

 How ticket scams work

-Scammers will set up fake websites which offer you the chance to buy tickets to a popular event, generally one that is already sold out or where the tickets haven’t officially yet gone on sale.
+Scammers will set up fake websites offering you the chance to buy tickets to a popular event, generally one that is already sold out or where tickets haven’t officially yet gone on sale.

 So how do you protect yourself?

 If the site is promising tickets to a gig or sporting event which you know is already sold out, then you know it’s a scam.